-What is a Notes Payable? – Definition
+What is Notes Payable? – Definition

 Notes payable is a liability that results from purchases of goods and services or loans.
 Usually, a written instrument that includes interest.
 It is a form of Long-term Debt.

 As with notes receivable, notes payable can result from different types of transactions, but the most likely sources are from purchases of goods and services through trade notes payable or from bank loans through notes payable.
 We will concentrate on notes payable to banks.
 The concepts related to these notes can easily be applied to other forms of notes payable.